(877) LASIK-55 or (650) 961-2585

 • Change in the eye’s refractive error

 While the process of cataract formation is becoming more clearly understood, there is no clinically established treatment to prevent or slow their progression.
 In age-related cataracts, changes in vision can be very gradual.
 Some people may not initially recognize the visual changes.
 However, as cataracts worsen vision symptoms tend to increase in severity.
 Fortunately, modern day cataract surgery is a quick and painless procedure.
 Both Drs.
-Volpicelli and Beers specialize in cataract surgery.
-In fact, they both teach the cataract procedure to the ophthalmology residents in training at Stanford University.
+Liu and Beers specialize in cataract surgery.
+In fact, Dr. Beers teaches the cataract procedure to the ophthalmology residents in training at Stanford University, and Dr. Liu has taught these procedures to ophthalmology residents at UC Irvine.